 This is perhaps the easiest way to determine which foods lead to specific IBS symptoms.
 Upon starting the elimination diet, you will have to eliminate suspected foods for a certain amount of time.
 In general, it is recommended to pursue this approach for at least 12 weeks, trying to notice a difference in your symptoms.

-As the majority of us follow a varied diet, it can be difficult to identify potentially-harmful foods from the daily diet list.
+As the majority of us follow a varied diet, it can be difficult to identify potentially harmful foods from the daily diet list.
 It might help to look for sources of insoluble fiber, such as whole grains, beans, and legumes, certain fruits and veggies.
 Other foods & beverages that can pose a problem include nuts, chocolate, and coffee.

 Low-fat Diet

 You might not know this for a fact but the constant intake of high-fat foods, and especially in copious amounts, increases the risk of IBS and poses additional health risks (obesity for example).
-As this diet has a low content in fiber, it can lead to constipation and other manifestations characteristic for the irritable bowel syndrome.
+As this diet has a low content in fiber, it can lead to constipation and other manifestations characteristic for irritable bowel syndrome.

 Fatty foods should not be part of the daily menu, especially if you frequently experience alternating episodes of constipation and diarrhea.
 On the other hand, by reducing the fat intake, you will not only improve the symptoms of IBS but lose weight and ensure cardiovascular health at the same time.
 As part of your low-fat diet, you should consume lean meat, low-fat dairy, fruits, and vegetables, as well as grains (R).